blastur/pypowermate/README.md

 The module interfaces with the device through the powermate Linux kernel driver and will therefore only work on Linux systems.

+Both Python 2.7 and Python 3.x are supported.

 [1]: https://griffintechnology.com/us/powermate

 ## Getting started